IOB-Muenster/MetaG/README.md

 to learn how to get started.

 ### supplemental
-Supplemental files and scripts for the publication.
+Supplemental files and scripts.
 See [README](../../blob/master/supplemental/README.md) in this directory for further details.

 ## Authors
 * Felix Manske, felix.manske@uni-muenster.de
+* Marc-Nicolas Bendisch
 * Norbert Grundmann
 * Author for correspondence: Wojciech Makalowski, wojmak@uni-muenster.de